GusMuche/homebridge-zipabox-platform/README.md

 - [ ] Add a method to force cache reset at startup > still a part of accessory will not be deleted (why???) also if the plugin is stopped
 - [ ] Complete the documentation example (full example with default parameter)
 - [ ] Reconnect to the box also if only noStatus is used
-- [ ] Force an "online" method with the use of StatusFault
+- [ ] Force an "is online" method with the use of StatusFault
 - [ ] Reset also the first accessory implemented
 - [x] Manage the plugin if nothing is configured (and delete accessories still saved) > 0.8.58
 - [ ] Compatibility with the [Homebridge Config UI](https://github.com/homebridge/homebridge/wiki/verified-Plugins)
 - [ ] Defense prog if batteryLevel requested without battery available ?
-- [ ] Accelerate method to reconnect or go to the platform level
+- [x] Accelerate method to reconnect or go to the platform level > 0.8.80
 - [ ] Check if updateReachability is used or not > https://github.com/KhaosT/HAP-NodeJS/pull/556
 - [ ] Get name with name device ? > first test no concluded > do we need ?
 - [ ] Find a solution for the battery level not recognize by app (simple sensor ?)